-The Australian Bureau of Agricultural and Resource Economics and Sciences (ABARES) released a Decision Regulation Impact Statement (RIS) for improving the NLIS.
+The Australian Bureau of Agricultural and Resource Economics and Sciences (ABARES) released a Decision Regulation Impact Statement (DRIS) for improving the NLIS.
 It concluded that it is not practical or cost effective for Victoria to enhance the mob-based visual tag system.

 Electronic identification tags have been mandatory in the cattle industry for over a decade.
 In addition to the traceability benefits during a disease outbreak or food safety emergency, the storage of individual animal data provides opportunities for producers to further improve their production systems.

 Read about the reasoning behind these changes by downloading the factsheet.

 The Victorian Minister for Agriculture announced on 24 August 2016 that Victoria would phase-in an electronic identification system for sheep and goats.
 Victorian sheep and goat industries have played a significant role in shaping the electronic NLIS through extensive engagement and consultation along the entire supply chain.

 A phased approach was chosen to allow time for all parts of the supply chain to adapt to the new system.